goto-eof/octoscraper/README.md

 cargo run
 ```

-Take a look to the branch https://github.com/goto-eof/octoscraper/tree/brutality-mode-multi-thread for multithread mode.
+Take a look to the branch https://github.com/goto-eof/octoscraper/tree/brutality-mode-multi-thread for multithread mode (v.
+0.2.0 WIP).

 ```
     ___     _        __